graphql/graphql-spec/spec/Section 2 -- Language.md

 }
 ```

-Any element without a nullability designator will inherit its nullability from
+Any field without a nullability designator will inherit its nullability from the
-the schema definition, exactly the same as non-list fields do.
-When designating
+schema definition.
+When designating nullability for list fields, query authors
-nullability for list fields, query authors can either use a single designator
+can either use a single designator (`!` or `?`) to designate the nullability of
-(`!` or `?`) to designate the nullability of the entire field, or they can use
+the entire field, or they can use the list element nullability syntax displayed
-the list element nullability syntax displayed above.
-The number of dimensions
+above.
+The number of dimensions indicated by list element nullability syntax is
-indicated by list element nullability syntax is required to match the number of
+required to match the number of dimensions of the field.
+Anything else results
-dimensions of the field.
-Anything else results in a query validation error.
+in a query validation error.

 ## Fragments